Orbifold generic semi-positivity: an application to families of canonically polarized manifolds: The cotangent sheaf of an orbifold pair

 We shall also see later (see remark \ref{rwu}.(2) below) that this notion of \emph{generic semi-positivity} for orbifold cotangent bundles does not depend on the choice of covers chosen for its definition.
 For the time being, we shall check this in the following special case, used crucially in the proof of theorem \ref{tgsp}. \end{rem}

-We shall consider the following data:
+We shall consider the following data.

-1. $(X,\Delta)$ will be an `orbifold pair', with $X$ normal and projective, and $\pi:Y\to X$ will be a cyclic cover of degree $g$ associated to $\Delta$ as above.
+1. Let $(X,\Delta)$ be an orbifold pair, with $X$ normal and projective, and $\pi:Y\to X$ will be a cyclic cover of degree $g$ associated to $\Delta$ as above.

-2. $f:X\dasharrow Z$ will be a rational fibration, and $U_f\subset X$ Zariski open with complement of codimension at least $2$ in $X$, $U_f$ consisting of smooth points $x$ of $X$ at which the support of $\Delta$ is smooth (or empty), and such that the map $f$ is holomorphic at $x$, with fibre having a smooth reduction.
+2. Let $f:X\dasharrow Z$, $Z$ normal, be a rational fibration.
+We denote by $U_f\subset X$ the Zariski open set with complement of codimension at least $2$ in $X$ consisting of smooth points $x$ of $X$ at which the support of $\Delta$ is smooth (or empty), and such that the map $f$ is holomorphic at $x$, with fibre having a smooth reduction.
+By blowing-up suitably $X$ and $Z$, we may and shall assume $f$ to be holomorphic and `neat' in the sense of \cite{Ca04}, see definition \ref{dneat} below.
+In this process, $U_f$ thus remains unchanged, if we restricted it so as to avoid the indeterminacy locus of this `neat' model of $f$.
+The image of $U_f$ (still restricting it with complement of codimension at least $2)$ may and shall be assumed to be contained in the smooth locus $Z^{reg}$ of $Z$, since the $f$-exceptional divisors of $X$ are also (by `neatness') contained in the exceptional divisor of the modification of our `initial' $X$.
+The sheaf $\Omega^1_X/f^*(\Omega^1_Z)$ is thus well-defined in the usual sense over $U_f$.